abdou-4/SOC-home-lab/README.md

 ### Firewall Configuration

-The following ports are opened to allow communication between internal zones (GREEN: monitoring, BLUE: servers, ORANGE: users) and to enable monitoring tools.
-A screenshot of the actual firewall rules is included in the repository.
+To maintain a hardened environment, only the absolutely necessary ports are opened between zones.
+Every allowed service is explicitly justified; all other traffic is denied by default.
+This minimizes the attack surface and ensures that monitoring tools function without exposing unnecessary services.

 | Port | Protocol | Purpose |
 |------|----------|---------|